one23four56/gchat-webhook-controller-v2/README.md

         iwr https://deno.land/x/install/install.ps1 -useb | iex

 Once you have gotten Deno installed, you have to run this program.
-You can do that with the following command:
+You can do that with the following commands:

+        cd gchat-webhook-controller-v2
         deno run --allow-net index.ts

 ### Exiting